New Three-Year Doctor of Pharmacy (PharmD) at the University of Toronto

 Can I transfer from another Pharmacy program?

-Candidates from other Pharmacy programs may apply, although there are no direct ‘transfers’ to our PharmD program due to differences among the sequencing of courses and differences in course material or assessment methods.
-Candidates from other Pharmacy programs do not have any advantage in the selection process and, if admitted, should expect it will take 4 years to complete the program.
+All qualified candidates, including those from other Pharmacy programs, are welcome to apply.
+However, there are no direct ‘transfers’ to our PharmD program due to differences among the sequencing of courses and differences in course material and/or assessment methods.
+Candidates from other Pharmacy programs do not have any advantage in the selection process and, if admitted, will begin in Year 1.
+In addition to meeting all published requirements, such candidates must also have been in good standing during the most recent session/year of the Pharmacy program to be eligible for admission consideration.

 The PharmD for Pharmacists program at the Leslie Dan Faculty of Pharmacy is a bridging program designed to bridge the gap between a Bachelor of Science in Pharmacy education (from Canada or elsewhere) and an entry-to-practice PharmD program.